natenka/pyneng-book-en/docs/source/book/07_files/read.rst

      'ip ssh version 2\n',
      '!\n']

-If you want to get lines of a file but without a line feed character at the end, you can use ``split`` method and specify symbol ``\n`` as a separator:
+If you want to get lines of a file but without a new line character at the end, you can use ``split`` method and specify symbol ``\n`` as a separator:

 ::